userapp-io/passport-userapp/examples/angularjs/README.md

 <https://github.com/userapp-io/passport-userapp>

 Example with AngularJS as the front-end and Node.js+Passport as the back-end.
 Authentication to UserApp is handled from the front-end by the UserApp module, while authorization to the back-end API is done by providing the session token with a cookie.
-The UserApp Passport strategy is then validating that session token before authorizing the API calls.
+The [UserApp Passport strategy](https://github.com/userapp-io/userapp-angular) is then validating the session token before authorizing the API calls.

 ## Getting Started